redhat-apac-stp/rosa-with-velero/README.md

 # ROSA with Velero

-This article describes how to integrate ROSA with Velero for backing up user-managed projects.
-This is separate from the Velero instance that is used by RedHat SRE for backing up managed components.
-This integration will leverage short-term credentials using IAM Roles for Service Accounts and the default OIDC provider.
-Doing so avoids needing to create a dedicated Velero user in IAM and storing long-term credentials in a Kubernetes secret.
+This article describes how to integrate ROSA with Velero for backing up and restoring all metadata stored in etcd for user-managed projects.
+This is a separate instance of Velero from that used by RedHat SRE.
+This integration will leverage short-term credentials and federated identify using the ROSA OIDC provider.
+Doing so avoids needing to create a dedicated user in IAM and exposing long-term credentials to Velero.

-Important disclaimer: due to a known limitation with Restic (https://github.com/vmware-tanzu/velero/issues/2958) it is currently not possible to restore dynamically created persistent volumes backed by EFS.
+Important disclaimer: due to a known limitation with Restic (https://github.com/vmware-tanzu/velero/issues/2958) it is currently not possible to restore dynamically provisioned persistent volumes based on EFS.
+Only the metadata describing persistent volumes and persistent volume claims can be backed up and restored using Velero.
+To backup (and restore) the data contained within an EFS file system please use AWS Backup which integrates natively with EFS.

 ROSA can be deployed as either a public or private cluster in STS mode as per these instructions: